tocororo/showvoc/README.md

 /**
  * IP address/logical host name of the machine hosting Semantic Turkey.
  * By default (variable left unspecified) the host is resolved dynamically by using the same address of the
- * machine hosting VocBench.
+ * machine hosting PMKI.
- * Thus if VocBench3 and Semantic Turkey are running on the same machine this variable can be left commented,
+ * Thus if PMKI and Semantic Turkey are running on the same machine this variable can be left commented,
  * otherwise uncomment the line and edit the value.
  */
 // var st_host = "127.0.0.1";